jfoclpf/autocosts/readme.md

   * Car washes

 ### Aditional services
 Autocosts supports the following additional services, which can be enabled or disabled (default), using the `node bin/index.js` command line options:

 ```
 Usage: node index.js [options]
 Ex:    node index.js -r prod --uber --dataBase

 Options:
--r, --release              'work' for tests or 'prod' for production
+-r, --release              'dev' for development or 'prod' for production
--p, --port                 HTTP port on which the application is listening (default:3027 for tests, and 3028 for production)
+-p, --port                 HTTP port on which the application is listening (default:3027 for development, and 3028 for production)
-    --https                Enables protocol https when available
     --print                Enables the standard printing of final report
     --pdf                  Enables the downloading of a pdf final report (using pdfmake)
     --social               Enables social media plugin (js-socials)
     --disableCharts        Disables Charts on final report

     External API services, disabled by default
-    API credentials must be in either credentials/workCredentials.json or credentials/prodCredentials.json according to release
+    API credentials must be in either credentials/devCredentials.json or credentials/prodCredentials.json according to release
     --cdn                  Enables Content Delivery Network
     --uber                 Enables UBER API
     --googleCaptcha        Enables Google Captcha V2 anti-bot for calculation button
     --googleAnalytics      Enables Google Analytics
-    --dataBase             Enables a mysql Database
+    --dataBase             Enables the mysql database wherein the user inputs are stored
 ```

 ### Database